jvaubourg/processwire-module-padopt/README.md

 The db column stores the options associated to the corresponding product in the cart, in PHP's serialization format.
 The PW field does the same thing, but when the cart is tranform into an order.

 All other changes are done on the fly with hooks.

+## To Do

+- manage required fields;
+- add an options edit link in carts;
+- add JS live updating of the product price when choosing options;
+- create a submodule for file uploading;

 ## License